 - Plan your retirement early, between 50 -55 years old, if not earlier.
 Plan for it physically (lead a clean life), financially (save for it), and emotionally (make sure family is taken care of so you are not worrying about them).

-- Be involved in community early so you can continue with your community networks and helping people in retirement.
+- Be involved in the community early so you can continue with your community networks and help people in retirement.